Peer Review Policy

 Initial evaluation of manuscripts

 The Editor will first evaluate all manuscripts submitted.
 Although rare, yet it is entirely feasible for an exceptional manuscript to be accepted at this stage.
-Those rejected at this stage are insufficiently original, have serious scientific flaws, or are outside the aims and scope of the CIC.
+Those rejected at this stage are insufficiently original, have serious scientific flaws, or are outside the aims and scope of the Integrated Science Education Journal (ISEJ).
 Those that meet the minimum criteria are passed on to experts for review.

 Type of peer review

-Submitted manuscripts will generally be reviewed by two to three experts who will be asked to evaluate whether the manuscript is scientifically sound and coherent, whether it duplicates the already published works, and whether or not the manuscript is sufficiently clear for publication.
-The method is blind peer review.
+Submitted manuscripts will generally be reviewed by two or more experts who will be asked to evaluate whether the manuscript is scientifically sound and coherent, whether it duplicates the already published works, and whether or not the manuscript is sufficiently clear for publication.
+The method is double blind peer review.

 Reviewers are asked to evaluate whether the manuscript: